aws-samples/aws-secure-environment-accelerator/documentation/architecture/index.md

 | `DenyRDGWRole` | Prevents the modification of a role used for Remote Desktop Gateway |
 | `DenyGDSHFMAAChange` | Prevents the modification of GuardDuty & Security Hub |

+##### Encryption at Rest
+Note that the `*Encryption*` SCP statements above, taken together, mandate encryption at rest for block storage volumes used in EC2 and RDS instances.

 #### Quarantine Deny All

 This policy can be attached to an account to 'quarantine' it - to prevent any AWS operation from taking place.
 This is useful in the case of an account with credentials which are believed to have been compromised.